mattcossins-arm/Arm-Developer-Labs-Staging/docs/_posts/2025-05-30-Machine-Learning-on-AWS-Graviton.md

 ## Description

-This project investigates the deployment and optimization of Vision Transformer (ViT) models on Arm-based instances, leveraging CPU-only execution for cost-effective and scalable inference.
+This project investigates the deployment and optimization of text-to-video transformer models on Arm-based instances, leveraging CPU-only execution for cost-effective and scalable inference.
 Vision Transformers, though typically run on GPUs, are increasingly required to operate in resource-constrained environments or as part of serverless and CPU-bound cloud services.

 The aim of this project is to port, benchmark, and optimize a pre-trained ViT model (e.g., OpenSora) on Arm-based instances.
 Students will explore efficiency techniques such as  INT8 quantization, refactoring of expensive operations, and memory-efficient transformer kernels, and compare results with x86-based instances.
 Deliverables include a reproducable inference pipeline and a technical report outlining bottlenecks and optimization strategies.